-Seahawks mailbag: Could Seattle really miss the playoffs?
-And are there reasons to be concerned following the loss to the Rams?
+Seahawks mailbag: Are there reasons to be concerned following Seattle’s loss to the Rams?

 Here’s what he said: “He’s got his own style to him.
 He’s big.
 He’s over 220 pounds.
 He’s fast and they’re about the same speed and all that.
 C.J. has the background as a receiver.
 That makes him a little bit different type of threat that we’ve always used when we have him in the game plans.
 We look forward to him contributing in that way.
 We know he’s a big-play guy.
 He’s already had a couple big plays earlier in the year.
 We’re going to count on him to really just pick up where Rashaad left off.”

 Prosise, recall, was a receiver early in his career at Notre Dame and his receiving ability was among the reasons the Seahawks liked him coming out of the draft.
-He’s had a few big receptions in his Seattle career, such as a 46– yard reception against Tennessee in 2017, a play that showed the talent that has always intrigued the Seahawks even if they just haven’t been able to see it much on the field with Prosise battling injuries throughout — Prosise has played just 23 of a possible 61 games with Seattle.
+He’s had a few big receptions in his Seattle career, such as a 46-yard reception against Tennessee in 2017, a play that showed the talent that has always intrigued the Seahawks even if they just haven’t been able to see it much on the field with Prosise battling injuries throughout — Prosise has played just 23 of a possible 61 games with Seattle.

 A: It will be interesting to see how it plays out now that Ethan Pocic comes off IR — a move the team is expected to make this week — and if he competes with Joey Hunt for the center spot.

-Pocic has 16 starts in his career.
-None have come at center but Pocic played center at LSU (27 starts) and has worked there often in practices for Seattle.
+Pocic has 16 starts in his career; None have come at center, but Pocic played center at LSU (27 starts) and has worked there often in practices for Seattle.

 Pocic has been getting substantial work at center the past three weeks in practices with the team knowing it needs depth at that spot with Justin Britt out.
 Rookie Phil Haynes has also been used some at center in practices.